patconnole/openc2_companion/README.md

 * Commands are sent by Producers to Consumers
 * Responses are sent by Consumers to Producers

-Notice how we didn't say
+Again, notice how we didn't mention anything about Tranfer, Serialization, or even what the Commands are yet?

 ## Action + Target = Pair